 - Bullet Hell: Discussed on how it can be meditative in this video.

-- Colour-Coded For Your Convenience: "The Experience of Being Trolled" has Red Shirted Mike, who talked about the topic of the video as it was originally written and Blue Shirted Mike, added in after the original filming, who realized that he didn't agree with what he wrote.
+- Color-Coded Characters: "The Experience of Being Trolled" has Red Shirted Mike, who talked about the topic of the video as it was originally written and Blue Shirted Mike, added in after the original filming, who realized that he didn't agree with what he wrote.
 Pointed out by Mike himself.

 - Fascinating Eyebrow: Mike often raises an eyebrow as he reads and responds to comments.